Two attractions in one!

 - 2004: Rhodium Canberra and Capital Region Tourism Awards, Adventure Tourism, Winner

 From concept to reality

-The addition of Jamala Wildlife Lodge in December 2014 was a major step to bolster the programs that are run by the zoo.
+The addition of Jamala Wildlife Lodge in December 2014 was a major step to bolster the programs run by the zoo.
 The aim is that the funds from Jamala will allow the zoo to continue to grow and support its breeding programs.
-Jamala and its programs have been designed to maximise the opportunity to subtly impress on its guests that everything possible should be done to ensure that these magnificent animals survive in the wild.
+Jamala and its exclusive tours have been designed to maximise the opportunity to subtly impress on its guests that everything possible should be done to ensure that these magnificent animals survive in the wild.

-Jamala Wildlife Lodge offers you the opportunity of experiencing the thrill of close encounters with some of the world’s most dangerous and endangered animals, as well as relaxing in the unique atmosphere of its three individually designed five star Accommodation hubs; Giraffe Treehouses, Jungle Bungalows and uShaka Lodge.
+Jamala Wildlife Lodge offers you the opportunity to experience the thrill of close encounters with some of the world’s most dangerous and endangered animals, as well as relaxing in the unique atmosphere of its three individually designed five star Accommodation hubs; Giraffe Treehouses, Jungle Bungalows and the uShaka Lodge.
 The African inspired luxury suites lie in the heart of the National Zoo & Aquarium and epitomise style and comfort.

 The combination of opulent surroundings, incredible animal encounters and gourmet cuisine alongside Jamala’s five star hospitality ensures that all guests share in a once in a lifetime experience during their stay.

-Since opening in mid December 2014 Jamala are proud to have been selected for the following awards and travel lists:
+Since opening in mid December 2014, Jamala is proud to have been selected for the following awards and travel lists: